 Thanks to help from Ranger, Moira, Buddy and Benji, Bruce learned to not only ignore other dogs walking by, but to actually greet appropriately.
 Bruce is still working on his “people skills”, but can now walk up to strangers and accept treats.

 In three sessions, and a lot of hard work by his humans, Bruce has come a very long way.
 He even visited family members and made friends with a little girl.

-Last week, Kiva made her first foray into the dreaded basement and discovered it was a pretty cool (literally) place to hang out with mom.
+Last week, Kiva made her first foray into the dreaded basement and discovered it was pretty cool (literally) place to hang out with Mom.